September 28, 2019

 Conspicuously absent at this time was any new Scooby content.
 However, the various Scooby shows were shown regularly in reruns on the Turner networks and saw a significant surge in ratings.
 This was capped off by the warm reception to the 1997 Johnny Bravo episode segment “Bravo Dooby-Doo”, which featured a crossover with the Mystery, Inc. gang.
 This would be Heather North’s last outing as the regular voice for Daphne Blake, briefly retiring from acting until 2003 when she would return, along with original Velma Nicole Jaffe, for two direct-to-video movies.

 Warner executives wanted some new projects based on Hanna-Barbera’s existing properties and decided to give Scooby a shot with a one-off direct-to-video film.
 Scooby-Doo on Zombie Island was released to home video on September 22, 1998.
 It was written by Glenn Leopold, who had worked on the franchise since 1979’s Scooby-Doo and Scrappy-Doo, based off of his unused SWAT Kats script.
 Jim Stenstrum served as director, and the driving force behind making the monsters encountered in the film real; a fact that was heavily promoted in the film’s marketing (and ignored the prior television series where this occurred).
-With very little oversight from Warners, the film’s crew was allowed full creative freedom and made it significantly darker in tone than the previous TV entries and gave the characters a design update.
+With very little oversight from Warners, the film’s crew was allowed full creative freedom and made it significantly darker in tone than the previous TV entries, as well as gave the characters a design update.

 |Fred discovers that's not a mask.|

 Frank Welker was the only original cast member to return, voicing Fred once again.
 Initially, voice director Kris Zimmerman felt that Welker’s voice had gone down an octave and Welker could no longer do the same voice, which Welker disputed as Fred’s voice was practically his natural speaking voice.
 Upon review, it was determined that the production crew was misled by the fact that Scooby reruns were time-compressed and sped up slightly, altering the vocal performances.
 Kasem was offered a chance to return, but as there were scenes already made of Shaggy eating crawfish he declined and was replaced by Billy West.
-Scott Innes was hired as the voice of Scooby, and Mary Kay Bergman took over the role of Daphne.
+Scott Innes was hired as the voice of Scooby, and Mary-Kay Bergman took over the role of Daphne.
 B.J.
 Ward reprised Velma from Johnny Bravo.

 Zombie Island proved a hit in sales and earned two award nominations in 1999.
 Warner Bros. commissioned additional direct-to-video movies in what would become an ongoing series; although only the first three follow-ups would maintain the same continuity as Zombie Island.
 Because Scooby was now a viable property, Warner Bros. became increasingly involved in micromanaging the films’ productions, driving out the production crew.
-Warners would slowly bring the series back to the status quo of the original programs while toning down the things that made Zombie Island so successful.
+WB would slowly bring the series back to the status quo of the original programs while toning down the things that made Zombie Island so successful.
 Innes would take over Shaggy from West with the second film, assuming double-duty with voicing Scooby, and following Bergman’s death her favorite student, Grey DeLisle, would take over as Daphne for the fourth.
 Around this time, the first live-action film was also in production and set to hit theaters the following year.

 |The gang is back with a new look and modern technology.|

 With all this new love for Scooby, it was time to look into creating the ninth incarnation of the franchise.
 Originally announced as a joint venture between Kids’ WB and Cartoon Network called All-New Scooby-Doo!: The Animated Series, What’s New, Scooby-Doo? was the first series not produced by Hanna-Barbera, but instead by Warner Bros.
-Animation, as well as the first time the entire Mystery, Inc. gang has been together regularly in their teenage forms since 1980.
+Animation, as well as the first time the entire Mystery, Inc. gang had been together regularly in their teenage forms since 1980.
 It also completely abandoned the Hanna-Barbera sound library in favor of newer, more realistic sound effects.
 The ironically named What’s New was a return to the classic mystery-solving format of the franchise, with the Mystery, Inc. gang travelling around to various locations and encountering criminals in disguises trying to frighten people away from their crimes (although, occasionally, a villain would slip through with a sympathetic motive).

 |A real dead-head behind the wheel.|